decoutkhanqindev/kotlin_flow/README.md

 ## 📃 Introduction

-This is a sample project to help you learn and practice the key concepts of **Kotlin Flow**.
+This is a sample project to help you learn and practice the key concepts of Kotlin Flow.
 Each file and folder in the project is a practical example, demonstrating how to use different types of Flow, Channel, StateFlow, SharedFlow, as well as common operators and patterns in asynchronous programming with Kotlin.

 ## 🏆 Main Topics